Why I care:

-About a week after my Powerwall was installed I happened to tune up on 40 meters using my 1.5kW amplifier.
-While I was doing this, the power to my entire house "blinked" several times and went off, with the Powerwalls indicating some sort of error condition.
+About a week after my Powerwall was installed and running I happened to tune up on 40 meters using my 1.5kW amplifier.
+While I was doing this, the power to my entire house "blinked" several times and went off with the Powerwalls indicating some sort of error condition.
 Unfortunately, the isolation relay had tripped and my house was disconnected from the mains and the Powerwalls did not reset themselves even after turning them "off" for over 15 minutes.
 After a bit of hassle, I was able to get the Powerwalls reset - but the question remained: What happened?
 I opened a ticket with Tesla support and they came out to investigate a few days later.

 It was determined that a possible cause of this "loss of power" event wasn't due to RF, but instead due to arcing at one or more connecting clamps on the mains side of the isolation relay in the gateway that had not been properly tightened when it was installed.
 The extra 2+ kW of load on the AC mains from the RF amplifier may have been enough to cause arcing in that loose connection and the Powerwall, detecting this as a potentially dangerous fault (as arcs can be!) killed all of the power for reasons of safety.

 Since the clamps were tightened I have never been able to recreate this event, but being "gun shy" I immediately started installing the various ferrite devices on the power and data communications cables - not only to keep RF interference from the Powerwall from radiating, but also to prevent RF from getting in!

 There are several sources of snap-on ferrite devices described on this page, including:

 - KF7P Metalwerx - link - Supplier of a variety of Ferrite devices and many other things.
-At the present time he stocks the "Mix 31" devices, but does not stock "Mix 75" snap-on cores ant the time of posting.
+At the present time he stocks the "Mix 31" devices, but does not stock "Mix 75" snap-on cores at the time of posting.